Doge's Palace: History

-Another huge fire in 1547 destroyed some of the rooms on the second floor, but fortunately without undermining the structure as a whole.
+Another huge fire in 1547 destroyed some of the rooms on the second floor, but without undermining the structure as a whole.
 Refurbishment works were being held at the palace when in 1577 a third fire destroyed the Scrutinio Room and the Great Council Chamber, together with works by Gentile da Fabriano, Pisanello, Alvise Vivarini, Vittore Carpaccio, Giovanni Bellini, Pordenone, and Titian.
 In the subsequent rebuilding work it was decided to respect the original Gothic style, despite the submission of neo-classical alternative designs by the influential Renaissance architect Andrea Palladio.
 However, there are some classical features – for example, since the 16th century, the palace has been linked to the prison by the Bridge of Sighs.

 As well as being the ducal residence, the palace housed political institutions of the Republic of Venice until the Napoleonic occupation of the city in 1797, when its role inevitably changed.
 Venice was subjected first to French rule, then to Austrian, and finally in 1866 it became part of Italy.
 Over this period, the palace was occupied by various administrative offices as well as housing the Biblioteca Marciana and other important cultural institutions within the city.

-By the end of the 19th century, the structure was showing clear signs of decay, and the Italian government set aside significant funds for its restoration and all public offices were moved elsewhere, with the exception of the State Office for the protection of historical Monuments, which is still housed at the palace's loggia floor.
+By the end of the 19th century, the structure was showing clear signs of decay, and the Italian government set aside significant funds for its restoration and all public offices were moved elsewhere, with the exception of the State Office for the Protection of Historical Monuments, which is still housed at the palace's loggia floor.
 In 1923, the Italian State, owner of the building, entrusted the management to the Venetian municipality to be run as a museum.
 Since 1996, the Doge's Palace has been part of the Venetian museums network, which has been under the management of the Fondazione Musei Civici di Venezia since 2008.